-- -an official transcript showing the completion of one year of full-time study at a school located in the United States, or - -an official statement of the completion of one year of full-time study at a school where English is the official language of instruction, or - -an official SAT Verbal score of 470 or ACT English score of 20, or - -an official TOEFL score of 540 on the paper-based test or 207 on the computer-based test or 76 on the internet based TOEFL (iBT), or - -an official ILETS score of 6.0.
+- -an official transcript showing the completion of one year of full-time study at a school located in the United States, or - -an official statement of the completion of one year of full-time study at a school where English is the official language of instruction, or - -an official SAT Verbal score of 470 or ACT English score of 20, or - -an official TOEFL score of 540 (on the paper-based test) or 270 (on the computer-based test) or 76 (on the internet based test).
+This must be transmitted directly from TOEFL.
+We will not accept copies of your student report.